Zhenyaof/CCNA-Scenarios/README.md

 # About This Repository

 Welcome to the CCNA Scenarios repository, a resource for networking enthusiasts, students, and professionals to practice CCNA-level concepts.
 It includes **lab scenarios**, **configuration examples**, and **troubleshooting exercises** to enhance networking skills.
 Users can also find **subnetting practice** and **routing & switching concepts** like VLANs and STP.
 This repository is ideal for **CCNA candidates**, **networking students**, and **IT professionals**.
 Labs can be run on **Cisco Packet Tracer, GNS3, or EVE-NG** by following provided instructions.
 Contributions are encouraged through **pull requests and issue submissions**.
+**Important Notice**

+This repository contains the IP addresses used in scenarios, along with their passwords.
+Please make sure you handle this information correctly and use it for learning purposes.

 # Scenario 1 Summary